timothypratley/scittle-kitchen/README.md

 - Shouldn't all plugins have their own directory/edn file?
 YES to enable standalone building.
   But we can make it more convenient by generating from a template.
 - Should it produce scittle-kitchen.js or just scittle.js or several flavors (is there an advantage to excluding plugins)?
 TBD.
 I think it should have a different name to avoid confusion with the official scittle.js, but it's easier to just leave it alone.

+## Credits

+Scittle by Michiel Borkent [borkdude](https://github.com/borkdude).
+Idea by Arne Brasseur a.k.a [plexus](https://github.com/plexus).

+## License

+Distributed under the EPL License.
+See LICENSE.